symfony/symfony-docs/performance.rst

 Further Optimizations
 ~~~~~~~~~~~~~~~~~~~~~

-Byte code caches usually monitor the source files for changes.
-This ensures
+Most byte code caches monitor the source files for changes.
+This ensures that if
-that if the source of a file changes, the byte code is recompiled automatically.
+the source of a file changes, the byte code is recompiled automatically.
-This is really convenient, but obviously adds overhead.
+This is really convenient, but it adds overhead.

 For this reason, some byte code caches offer an option to disable these checks.
+For example, to disable these checks in APC, simply add ``apc.stat=0`` to your
+``php.ini`` configuration.

-Obviously, when disabling these checks, it will be up to the server admin
+When disabling these checks, it will be up to the server administrators to
-to ensure that the cache is cleared whenever any source files change.
+ensure that the cache is cleared whenever any source files change.
 Otherwise,
-the updates you've made won't be seen.
+the updates you've made in the application won't be seen.

-For example, to disable these checks in APC, simply add ``apc.stat=0`` to
-your ``php.ini`` configuration.
+For the same reasons, the byte code cache must also be cleared when deploying
+the application (for example by calling ``apc_clear_cache()`` PHP function when
+using APC and ``opcache_reset()`` when using OPCache).

 .. index::
    single: Performance; Autoloader

-Configure the PHP realpath cache
+Configure the PHP realpath Cache
 --------------------------------

 PHP uses an internal cache to store the result of mapping file paths to their